 The tiny house village that started a movement

 Quixote Village is the one that started it all!
 We are a thriving tiny house village with 30 unique individuals living together.
-We have a Program Manager and Case Manager that work with residents and strive to provide a variety of services to fit each residents' needs.
+We have a Program Supervisor and two Case Managers that work with residents and strive to provide a variety of services to fit each residents' needs.